xmgbautista/xmgbautista.github.io/_pages/about.md

 Economics from the University of Houston and my B.A. in Economics and in Mathematics from Brandeis University. <br>
 <br>
 My research interests are in macroeconomics, household finance, and labor economics.
-My current research focuses on modeling the behavior of agents and the economy in a way that is consistent with empirical evidence.
+My current research focuses on modeling the behavior of agents in a way that is consistent with empirical evidence.
 I am particularly interested in quantifying how much consumption is smoothed through different channels and the welfare effects of government policies.
 </p>